mapme-initiative/mapme.biodiversity/README.md

 Note, that the above code uses `future::multisession()` as the parallel backend.
 This backend will resolve the calculation in multiple background R sessions.
-You should use that backend if you are operating on Windows, using R Studio or otherwise are not sure about which backend to use.
-In case you are operating on a system that allows process forking and are *not* using R Studio, consider using `future::multicore()` for more efficient parallel processing.
+You should use that backend if you are operating on Windows, using RStudio or otherwise are not sure about which backend to use.
+In case you are operating on a system that allows process forking and are *not* using RStudio, consider using `future::multicore()` for more efficient parallel processing.

 Head over to the [online